 Taming of the Shrew #

 John Bell writes: In the earliest comedies there is a trace of the harridan in Katherina in The Taming of the Shrew.
-Putting aside for a moment the gender politics, it has to be acknowledged that The Taming of the Shrew is a very funny and brilliantly constructed comedy, and the roles of Kate and Petruchio have been a much sought after and enjoyed by generations of actors.
+Putting aside for a moment the gender politics, it has to be acknowledged that The Taming of the Shrew is a very funny and brilliantly constructed comedy, - a farce, a social satire and the roles of Kate and Petruchio have been a much sought after and enjoyed by generations of actors.

 Performed today, the play can still evoke outrage and accusations of misogyny.
 But Shakespeare’s thinking is more subtle, more complex.